1dv022/syllabus/examination/examination-assignment-1.md

 ## Practical assignment

+### Deadline and submission
+Deadline: 18/11 12.00
+Submit: Submit your assignment by doing a release on GitHub named "v1.0".
+In case of changes after a released version please use incremental version numbers, i.e. "v1.1", "v1.22 etc.

 ### Preparation

 Make sure you have followed the "Getting started guide".
 If so you should already have...